samoylenkodmitry/proguard-module-info-error/README.md

 # What is the reason?
 Some of your dependencies have `module-info.class` in them.

 Normally proguard skip them.
-But if you wrongly write `-keep` rule that is too broad and keeps all package members then proguard will try to merge thos `module-info.class` files into ouput jar and fail.
+But if you wrongly write `-keep` rule that is too broad and keeps all package members then proguard will try to merge those `module-info.class` files into ouput jar and fail.

 # But what if my keep rules are correct?
 Then you need to investigate resulting proguard rules that all your dependencies attached with them.